chshxiao/engg680_2024_fall/Lab_Assignment1/README.md

 Below is the distribution of work:

-Ray Pan finished Part 2
+Ray Pan finished Part 1 and Part 2

 Vikesh Patel and Socretes Saha finished Part 3